UWPCE-PythonCert/PythonCertDevel220/_sources/modules/lesson08/assignment.rst.txt

 Assignment
 ##########

-Norton Furniture has been using comma-separated files (.CSV extension) to keep track of which furniture they have rented out to which customer.
-This currently requires them to use a spreadsheet program.
+HP Norton has been using comma-separated files (.CSV extension) to keep track of which furniture they have rented out to which customer.
+This is currently generated from a spreadsheet.

 Your Project Manager wants you to get the spreadsheet program out of the equation by creating a Python function that will create and update an inventory CSV file with all the information that is currently entered through the spreadsheet program.
+You have decided to use closures and currying to develop the necessary functionality.

-Additionally, you will need to, using closures and currying, add the necessary functionality to bulk-process a list of items, coming from another CSV file, that have been rented out to a single customer.
+You will also develop functionality to to bulk-process a list of items, coming from a separate CSV file, that have been rented out to a single customer.
+This functionality will thus update the inventory list by adding that customer's rentals.

+To summarize:
+1. You will create a program to initially create, and subsequently update, a CSV file that lists which furniture is rented to which customer (to replace use of the spreadsheet mentioned above).
+2. You will create additionally functionality that will load individual customers rentals.

 Here is what you need to do: